 The CleanBC Better Homes and Home Renovation Rebate Programs Terms and Conditions include primary heating systems as one of the determining factors for eligibility.

-To participate in the CleanBC Better Homes and Home Renovation Rebate Programs, the home must be heated by an eligible primary heating system that uses an eligible fuel type.
+To participate in the CleanBC Better Homes and Home Renovation Rebate Programs, the home must be heated by a primary heating system that uses an eligible fuel type.

 Eligible fuel types: